MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 ![](./images/052.png)

 4) Framing the problem as a Machine Learning problem using multi task classifier.
 The advantages of multi task classifier are its simplicity to train(one ML model), redundant operations for each harmful class are removed thanks to transformed features and the learning of a harmful class may contribute to the learning of other harmful class.
+In multi task training, each task is assigned a loss function based on its ML category.

 ![](./images/053.png)